Homology manifolds and euclidean bundles: Proof of the main result

-\begin{Rmk} The above proof of \hyperlink{ThmB}{Main Theorem} works, essentially verbatim, more generally for any non-trivial element $\bar{x} \in \pi_{4k-1}(\S)$ of odd order $n$ which is in the image of the $J$-homomorphism.
-Indeed, one first observes that \cite[Theorem 4.7 \& Remark 4.9]{Brumfiel}, together with the equivalence $\Top/\PL \simeq K(\Z/2,3)$ \cite{KS}, says that the odd torsion of $\pi_{4k}(\BTop)$ maps via the canonical map $\BTop \to \Bgl_1(\S)$ isomorphically onto the kernel of Adams' $e$-invariant.
-Since $e(\bar{x})$ is non-zero \cite[Theorem 1.5 \& 1.6]{Adams} we deduce that the Spivak normal fibration of the Poincar\'e complex $E$ constructed from $\bar{x}$ does not admit a reduction to a euclidean bundle.
-To see that $\ptso(E) = 0$, it again suffices to show that the composite
+Let us now explain the case of an arbitrary non-trivial element $\bar{x} \in \pi_{l}(\Bgl_1(\SS))$ of odd order $n$ which is in the image of the $J$-homomorphism.
+Note that this implies $l=4m$ for some $m$.
+One first observes that \cite[Theorem 4.7 \& Remark 4.9]{Brumfiel}, together with the equivalence $\Top/\PL \simeq K(\Z/2,3)$ \cite[Essay V, Theorem 5.5]{KS}, says that the odd torsion of $\pi_{4m}(\BTop)$ maps isomorphically onto the kernel of Adams' $e$-invariant via the canonical map $\BTop \to \Bgl_1(\S)$.
+Since $e(\bar{x})$ is non-zero by \cite[Theorem 1.5 \& 1.6]{Adams} we deduce that the Spivak normal fibration of the Poincar\'e complex $E$ constructed from $\bar{x}$ does not admit a reduction to a euclidean bundle.